cloudmesh-community/book/chapters/prg/python/python-parallel.md

 Threading in Python is perfect for I/O operations where the process is expected to be idle regularly, e.g. web scraping.
-This is a very useful feature because several applications and script might spend the majority of their runtime on waiting for network or data I/O. In several cases, e.g. web scraping, the resources, i.e. downloading from different websites, are most of the time independent.
+This is a very useful feature because several applications and scripts might spend the majority of their runtime waiting for network or data I/O. In several cases, e.g. web scraping, the resources, i.e. downloading from different websites, are most of the time-independent.
 Therefore the processor can download in parallel and join the result at the end.

 ### `Thread` vs `Threading`

 There are two built-in modules in Python that are related to threading, namely `thread` and `threading`.
-The former module is deprecated for sometime in `Python 2`, and in `Python 3` it is renamed to `_thread` for the sake of backwards incompatibilities.
+The former module is deprecated for some time in `Python 2`, and in `Python 3` it is renamed to `_thread` for the sake of backward incompatibilities.
 The `_thread` module provides low-level threading API for multi-threading in Python, whereas the module `threading` builds a high-level threading interface on top of it.